 A half hour later, Buddha again told the disciple to get water from the same lake.
 The disciple, though perplexed, obediently agreed and walked up to the lake.
 This time, however, the disciple noticed that the water was crystal clean.
 The mud had settled down and the water was fit to drink.
 So he collected some water in a pot and took it to Buddha.
 Buddha looked at the pot of water and smiled.

 He said, “See what you did to make the water clean?
 You did nothing.
 You just let it be.
 The mud settled on its own and you got pure water.
 Your mind is exactly like that.
 When it is disturbed, just let it be.
 Give it some time.
 It will settle down on its own.
 You don’t have to put any effort to calm your mind.
 It will happen.
 It’s effortless.”

 Buddha’s message is crystal clear.
 Achieving inner peace is effortless.
 It is not something to struggle for.
 It is an effortless process which will happen on its own.
 The practice of mindfulness is central to Buddhist philosophy where one observes the thoughts without passing any judgment or reacting to them.
-There are several mindfulness meditation techniques which can help us in achieving a calm and peaceful state of mind.
+There are several mindfulness meditation techniques that can help us in achieving a calm and peaceful state of mind.

 Hope you liked the story and its interpretation.
 Feel free to share the same with your friends on social media and spread Buddha’s message of inner peace.

 If you liked this story, you may also like: